vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 In frame 10, label 17 is mistakenly split into labels 17 and 42.
 Use the single-frame replace action to replace 42 with 17.

 ### Split one label into two with watershed transform

+Select the center of each object (click location matters), and then press "W".
+Make sure to select the same label twice.
+Confirm the prompt shown in __state__ with the spacebar.

+The selected label will be split into the original label and a new label.
+The first click location will keep the original label and the second click location will be assigned the new label.
+Watershed will not necessarily work well in every case; alternatives exist for splitting apart labels in DeepCell Label.

 A "merged" label error is when two adjacent objects are annotated with the same label (the opposite of a "split" label error).
 Sometimes, merged objects can be distinguished from each other by the brightness of the objects.
 When the objects are bright and have a distinct area of dimness separating them, the labels can be split apart accurately with the "watershed" action.

-To use this action, select the center of each object (click location matters).
-You will have the same label selected twice.
-Then, press "w" and confirm the prompt shown in "state" with the spacebar.
-The selected label will be split into the original label and a new label.
-The first click location will keep the original label and the second click location will be assigned the new label.
-Watershed will not necessarily work well in every case; alternatives exist for splitting apart labels in DeepCell Label.

 #### Suggested label to split with watershed
 ![DeepCell Label demo label for suggested watershed action](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/suggested_watershed.png)

 Label 25 in frame 11 is an example of a merged label that can be fixed with watershed.
 Try using the watershed action to split it apart--if the resulting label boundary does not look good, you can undo the action or replace the new label with the old label, and try again with different click locations.

-### Creating new labels
+### Create new labels

+Select the label that should get a new label, then press "C".
+A prompt will appear in __state__ to confirm the label creation; we can:
+ - press "S" to create a new label in only the current frame
+ - press spacebar to create the label in all subsequent frames
+ - press "Esc" to abort.

+The single-frame option is different from the label flooding action we used earlier, as creating a new label with "c" will change all pixels of the label in the frame, not just connected pixels.
+Use the "all subsequent frames" version of the action when unlinking two objects from each other that are otherwise labeled correctly.

 Sometimes, you need to unlink sequences of labels in timelapse or 3D files.
 For example, if a cell divides and one of the daughter cells is given the same label as the parent, it is appropriate to give a new label to the daughter cell in the frames where it is present.

-This can be done with the "create" action: select the label that should get a new label, then press "c".
-A message will appear in "state" asking you to confirm the label creation; you can either create a new label in just that frame (press "s" to choose this option), or in all subsequent frames (press spacebar to confirm this option).
-The single-frame option is different from the label flooding action we used earlier, as creating a new label with "c" will change all pixels of the label in the frame, not just connected pixels.
-Use the "all subsequent frames" version of the action when unlinking two objects from each other that are otherwise labeled correctly.
+#### Suggested label to create
 This file does not contain a specific error that is best fixed with the create action, but you can try it out on any labels you would like.
 Try creating a new label in multiple frames with the "all subsequent frames" version of the action, then link the two sequences back together with the replace action applied in all frames to understand these actions better.

-## Pixel-level modifications to annotation file
+## Actions in paint mode
-Labels often must be partially corrected, or even drawn in from scratch.
-DeepCell Label provides several tools suited to this purpose in pixel-editing mode.
-This section covers how to use these tools to effectively make pixel-level changes to annotation files.
-You can easily switch between the two editing modes by pressing "e".
+Paint mode allows us to partially correct labels, or even draw labels from scratch.
+This section covers the tools to make pixel-level changes to labels files.
+We can easily switch between the whole label mode and paint mode by pressing "e".

 ### Brush basics
-The brush tool is the main tool you will use in pixel-editing mode, and is on by default.
-Click and drag the brush on the interactive canvas to draw with it.
-As you draw with the brush, it will leave a translucent trace where it has gone.
-When you release the mouse, the server will process where you have drawn and update the label file appropriately.
+Click and drag on the canvas to draw with the brush.
+As we draw with the brush, it leaves a translucent trace where we have drawn.
+When you release the mouse, we add labels to the trace area.

 #### Brush size
-The brush has a 5 pixel radius by default, but can be adjusted to be larger or smaller with the up and down arrow keys.
-The brush size is displayed in the infopane when you are in pixel-editing mode.
+We can cahnge the brush size with the up and down arrow keys.
+The brush has a 5 pixel radius by default.
+The brush size is shown in the infopane when in paint mode.

-#### Brush value
+#### Brush label
-The brush starts out with a value of 1; this is the label that the brush will modify when drawing.
-When drawing, the brush will add this label to background regions.
+The brush label is the label that the brush modifies when drawing.
+The brush adds this label to _only_ background regions.
 Existing labels will not be drawn over by the brush.
-When erasing, the brush will only erase the label it is set to, and will not modify other labels.
-The brush value is displayed in the infopane ("editing label") and can be incrementally changed using the bracket keys ( \[ and \] ).
+When erasing, we erase only the brush label, not modifying other labels.
+We can see the brush label in the infopane ("brush label") and we can cycle the label with the bracket keys ( "\[" and "\]" ).

-To set the brush to an unused value, press "n".
+Press "N" (for "new") to set the brush to an unused value.

-You can also use the label picker functionality to change the value of the brush.
-Press "p" (a prompt will appear in "state") and then click on the label you would like to change the brush value to.
+Press "P" (for "picker") and then click on an label to set the brush label to an existing label.

 #### Highlighting
-To help keep track of which label the brush is set to, pixels matching the current brush value will be highlighted in the image display (when highlighting is turned on).
-These labels will appear red and also have a solid white border around them.
+The labels with the same value as the brush label will be highlighted red with a white border (when highlighting is turned on).
 Try changing the value of the brush to see the highlighted label change as well.

 #### Erasing
-To toggle the brush's eraser on and off, press the "x" key.
-The brush will have a red outline if the eraser is on, and a white outline if the eraser is off (brush set to draw, not erase).
+Press the "X" key to toggle the eraser.
+The brush has a red outline when the eraser is on, and a white outline when the eraser is off (and set to draw instead).

 #### Suggested regions to fix with the basic brush tool
 ![DeepCell Label demo pixel-editing mode suggested basic brush fixes](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/suggested_brush_edits.png)

 In frame 12, label 22 does not fully cover its object, and label 23 covers too much background in addition to the object.
 Try changing the brush value to 22 to draw in some of the missing label, then increment to 23 and erase some of the extra label.

-### Advanced brush option: conversion brush
+### Conversion brush (advanced brush option)

+Press "r", then select the label you want to paint over, then the label you want to paint with.
+Prompts will appear in __state__ to walk you through these steps to use the conversion brush.
+Press "n" instead of selecting a second label to draw with a new label.

+Once these selections have been made, the label to be overwritten will appear with a red outline around it, and the label to draw with will have a white outline around it.

 Sometimes, the boundary between two labels is inaccurate, even though both objects are accurately covered by labels.
 Or, two objects are annotated with a single label, but cannot be accurately split using the watershed action.
 In these cases, instead of erasing one label and then drawing another in, we can use the conversion brush functionality to directly replace one label with another, without affecting the background or other labels.

-To turn on the conversion brush, press "r" (prompts will appear in "state").
-First select the label you want to overwrite, then the label you want to draw with.
-To draw with a new label, press "n" instead of selecting a second label.
-Once these selections have been made, the label to be overwritten will appear with a red outline around it, and the label to draw with will have a white outline around it (even if highlighting is turned off).
-Drawing with the brush with this mode on will only affect these two labels.

 #### Suggested regions to fix with the conversion brush
 ![DeepCell Label demo pixel-editing mode suggested conv brush fixes](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/suggested_conv_brush_edits.png)

 In frame 13, the boundary between labels 27 and 29 is inaccurate, although the foreground/background distinction is accurate.
 Try using the conversion brush to adjust the boundary between these labels.
 You can also try using the conversion brush to draw a new label over part of label 35, which covers two objects (note: the second object is easier to see in channel 1).

-### Thresholding fluorescent images
+### Threshold a raw image
+Press "t" while in pixel-editing mode, then click and drag to create a bounding box arond the area to threshold.
+When you release the mouse button, the brighter background areas inside the bounding box will have a new label.

 When objects have a clear fluorescent signal, thresholding is an alternative option to drawing in a label with the brush.
-The thresholding tool will never overwrite existing labels, or add duplicate labels to the file.
-To use this tool, press "t" while in pixel-editing mode (you will see a prompt in "state").
-Then, click and drag to create a bounding box arond the area you would like to threshold.
-When you release the mouse button, the server will update the annotation file based on the box you drew.

 The quality of the thresholded label will depend on the input image as well as the bounding box you draw.
 For best results, make sure to include some background in your bounding box.
-Stray pixels may also be annotated using the threshold tool--these can be easily cleared away using the whole-label pixel trimming action.
+We often see stray pixels when using the threshold tool.
+We can clear them with trim action in whole-label mode.

 #### Suggested region to threshold
 One of the cells in frame 14 is conspicuously unlabeled.
 Try using the thresholding tool to label it!

-## When finished
+## Export your work
-Download your file; this will allow you to use your corrected label file as training data for model training.
+Download your file with the download button above the infopane.
+With the downloaded .npz, your raw images and labels as training data for model training.
 The .npz file format keeps the input images and labels paired together until it's time to train.